infochimps-forks/flamingo/README.md

 OAuth
 -----

+**OAuth support is still in development.** As in, it doesn't quite work yet.

 1. Visit dev.twitter.com and click 'Your Apps', then 'Register a New App'.

 2. Register your app under the account you'll want to use.
 Use a name like